The SuperFast Pro's should be back in stock in the next 2 weeks. If you like we can send you an email to notify you when they're back.

 The Flash Head also has a USB port that allows backwards compatibility with our other flash head and has a standard sync socket, for use with 3rd party flash receivers.

 The Flash Tube has an expected lifespan of 100,000 flashes and replacements simply plug in.
 There is no need to return the unit to us for a replacement flash tube.

 The flash tube is protected by a safety dome.

 Shot by Ben Mark

-This is the brand new SuperFast Pro!
+This is the SuperFast Pro!
 It's an amalgamation of the benefits of the SuperFast and the ElitePro 2.
 This fantastic new head comes with some great features including: a built in 2.4GHz receiver; outstanding output stability and colour temperature consistency; insanely fast recycling times (even when used at full power) and much more!

-Who is this flash head NOT perfect for?
+Who is this flash head perfect for?

 The Main Features